SteveZhengMe/star_schema_data_generator/README.md

-# Start Schema Data Generator
+# Star Schema Data Generator

 This application can generate excel files that have the relationship of a star schema.
 The excel files represent the data of the following business cases.